All Products

 API calling credentials (AppKey/AppSecret/AppCode)

-To authenticate the caller when calling a published API.
+Prove the caller's identity when calling a published API

 Data source connection credentials (AccessKey ID/AccessKey Secret)